 4. Learn how to take good notes.

-This is an essential skill you will need for the listening, speaking and writing sections of the test – AND a skill you will need later on at an English-speaking university.
+This is an essential skill you will need for the listening, speaking, and writing sections of the test, AND it is a skill you will need later on at an English-speaking university.

 In each section where listening is required, you can only listen to the clip ONCE!
 You cannot go back and listen to it again and again.
 You will then have to answer questions on what you heard (listening section), speak about what you heard (speaking section), or write an essay based on what you heard (writing section).
 Therefore you will need to take good notes!
 People who take good notes get higher scores on the TOEFL.